wpcesaire/proof-of-authority-project/README.md

   node1--unlock"<node1 address>" --mine --rpc --allow-insecure-unlock

 * In a new terminal launch node2 by using this code ./geth --datadir node2 --unlock "<node 2
-  address>" --mine --port 30304 --bootnodes <enode address from node1>.
+  address>" --mine --port 30304 --bootnodes bootnodes <enode address from node1>.

 * The code  I ran for node2 has the enodes which hold the key from node1 which is considered the bootnode.